 This one is a “biggie”.
 While the deal on offer may make good business sense, emotionally one party may no longer trust the other or they may harbour so much resentment they feel unable to make a deal.
 Family business disputes are often the worst for this.

-As a Mediator said to my client recently when I was their mediation advocate: “you are not going to make a deal unless somehow you get rid of your anger”.
+Mediators have been known to say to a party: “you are not going to make a deal unless somehow you get rid of your anger”.
 Easier said than done.
 On the mediation day this can be helped by an apology, frank discussion between the parties, an “agreement to disagree” on certain issues, “venting” in a private caucus with the Mediator and good summarising and reflecting back by the Mediator, or even something as simple as taking a walk.